 In-Season Change: Revise manufacturing POs to focus on Fast Selling SKUs

 Brands want to shift completely to a faster model to assist the practice of Fast Fashion.
-In order to keep competing in this highly competitive sector and hold their position, the manufacturers in Bangladesh needs to start embracing digital transformation and transform themselves into Super vendors.
+To keep competing in this highly competitive sector and hold their position, the manufacturers in Bangladesh need to start embracing digital transformation and transform themselves into Super vendors.

-In order to survive, vendors need to reduce lead time so that they can handle more style changes, cater to in-season change & reduce the cost to bid for more orders.
+To survive, vendors need to reduce lead time so that they can handle more style changes, cater to in-season changes & reduce the cost to bid for more orders.
 Thus, the industry is ripe to be disrupted by digital transformation.